reverteiros/floral_traits/README.md

 # floral_traits
 Repository for data and scripts for the tongue and flower MS Roswell, Reverte-Saiz, et al.

-#scripts not currently working and put into archive
+#scripts in archive *not working italicized*, others not tested

+CV_simulation.R
-'differences between null models.R'
+*differences between null models.R*
+*NOT WORKING null model site-round.R* quantile regression.R

 #scripts in use for MS or exploration
 *`null model trait matching.R`* generates histograms of difference between tongue and flower depth on a per-visit basis, comparing permutation null to observed by superimposing